 A full sealing and functional damper is a must

-American Chimney Service uses only the finest products with respect to fireplace dampers.
-As technology advances, American Chimney Service likes to consider itself at the forefront of exploring the use of new materials which can help decrease the wear of your fireplace damper which will in turn increase the efficiency of your home.
+Our chimney experts use only the finest products with respect to fireplace dampers.
+As technology advances, American Chimney Service likes to consider itself at the forefront of exploring the use of new materials which can help decrease the wear of your fireplace damper which will, in turn, increase the efficiency of your home.
 Greener pastures are within reach as long as we work together and use the tools that are accessible to us.